chickencoder/previous-blog/src/post/why-this-blog-isnt-using-react.md

 Long story short, I tried and got fed up.
 Next is brilliant at keeping things simple.
 However, this meant that if I wanted to perhaps index my blog posts, so that I can list them out on my homepage, I would have to write some code to scan through the filesystem looking for the right kinds of files.
 I couldn't be bothered.
 Because of Next's serverless focus, reading the filesystem becomes unnecessarily treacherous.

+## The Stars Align (almost)

+At this point I began to start wondering if building my own thing would actually give me the control and simplicity I was craving.
+I decided to start building a small static site generator that utilised React for templating &amp; logic but only spat out pure HTML with no client-side hydration.
+Thus, [Starry](https://github.com/chickencoder/starry) was born.

+However, this post isn't actually about Starry because after a week or two developing it, I felt like it still wasn't ideal.
+Besides, maintaining an open source project isn't something I have time for right now.

 ## Conclusion

 At this stage I realised that I was trying to use React for all the wrong reasons.